 All vehicles approved from November 2012 are equipped with a Tyre Pressure Monitoring System, or TPMS.
-This equipment constantly monitors the pressure of your tyres, alerting the driver, should tyre pressure begin to drop.
+This equipment constantly monitors the pressure of your tyres, alerting the driver if your tyre pressure begins to drop.

-The system is a major advancement in terms of safety since it alerts you in real time when your tyre pressure drops, indicating that you may have had a puncture or a tyre blow-out.
+The TMPS system is a major advancement in terms of safety since it alerts you in real-time when your tyre pressure drops, indicating that you may have had a puncture or a tyre blow-out.

-Each wheel is fitted with a sensor valve, which constantly measures the air pressure in each tyre.
-When the pressure drops below 25% of its recommended level, which indicates that the tyre may be dangerous to be driven on, a radio transmission is instantly sent.
-This triggers the pictured warning light to show on the dashboard and this alerts the driver that they may have a slow or fast puncture or have suffered a blow-out.
+Each wheel is fitted with a tyre pressure sensor valve, which constantly measures the air pressure in each tyre.
+When the pressure drops below 25% of its recommended level - which indicates that the tyre may be dangerous to be driven on - a radio transmission is instantly sent.
+This triggers the pictured warning light to show on the dashboard, alerting the driver that they may have a puncture, or have suffered a tyre blow-out.

-Enhanced driving performance - Driving on the correct tyre pressures means that your braking, gripping and cornering capabilities are optimised.
+Enhanced driving performance - driving on the correct tyre pressures also means that your braking, gripping and cornering capabilities are optimised.

-Improved environmental efficiency - Correctly inflated tyres not only enhance fuel efficiency but they also release less harmful carbon dioxide pollutants in to the environment than under inflated tyres do.
+Improved environmental efficiency - correctly inflated tyres not only enhance fuel efficiency but they also reduce the number of harmful carbon dioxide pollutants into the environment than under-inflated tyres do.

-By alerting you, the TPMS will help you to react quickly when your tyre pressure has fallen 25% below the manufacturer’s recommendation so you can rectify any drop in pressure, helping you to maintain fuel efficiency, driving performance and prolong the life of your tyres.Watch Video
+By alerting you, the car TPMS will help you to react quickly when your tyre pressure has fallen 25% below the manufacturer’s recommendation.
+This allows you to rectify any drop in pressure, helping you to maintain fuel efficiency, driving performance and prolong the life of your tyres.Watch Video

-All new type vehicles manufactured after November 2012 and all new cars from 2014 will be fitted with a TPMS system by UK law.
+All new vehicles manufactured after November 2012 are fitted with a tyre pressure sensor, and all new cars from 2014 will be fitted with a TPMS system by UK law.

-If you have a ‘direct’ TPMS system in your vehicle you will have an icon on the dashboard to alert you.
-This is the horseshoe shape and exclamation mark graphic and will be displayed either when initially starting the vehicle or when pressure information is communicated.
+If you have a ‘direct’ TPMS system in your vehicle, you will have an icon on the dashboard to alert you.
+This is the horseshoe shape and exclamation mark graphic and will be displayed either when initially starting the vehicle or when tyre pressure information is communicated.

 Merityre Specialists can take care of the maintenance of your TPMS.
 During an inspection on your tyres, our specialists will offer to carry out a TPMS inspection, which includes monitoring the condition of the sensor-valve and electronic system of the TPMS.